coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   Links to standards:

   - ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: covers this control minimally. in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
   - ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
-Gap: idem as 5259
+Gap: idem as ISO 5259
   - Not further covered yet in ISO/IEC standards

-- **#TRAINDATADISTORTION** (development-time datascience) - Train data distortion:.making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
+- **#<a name="TRAINDATADISTORTION">TRAINDATADISTORTION</a>** (development-time data science) - Train data distortion:.making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

-  See also EVASTIONROBUSTMODEL on adding noise against evasion attacks and OBFUSCATETRAININGDATA to minimize sensitive data through randomisation.
+  See also EVASTIONROBUSTMODEL on adding noise against evasion attacks and [OBFUSCATETRAININGDATA](#OBFUSCATETRAININGDATA) to minimize sensitive data through randomisation.

   Examples: